 1. Define Your Purpose

 The first step to crafting a successful brand strategy is to understand the purpose of your law firm.
-Know why your brand exists, what purpose it has in the world and what it stands for.
+To do this, you need to know why your brand exists, what purpose it has and what it stands for.

 Furthermore, include your mission, vision and company values in this step.
-What you discover should support your strategy and become central to your company’s culture.
-Moreover, it will become crucial to building a recognizable law brand.
+They should support your strategy and become central to your company’s culture.
+Moreover, they will become crucial to building a recognizable law brand.

 When defining your business purpose, ask yourself these questions:

 Who are you trying to sell to?
 What do they need or want?
 How are their needs not being met?
-What problem does my brand solve?
-Who is my ideal customer?
-Who is my competition?
-What is the story behind why my brand was created?
-If my brand was a person, what would their personality be like?
+What problem does your brand solve?
+Who is your ideal customer?
+Who is your competition?
+What is the story behind why your brand was created?
+If your brand was a person, what would their personality be like?

 Once you answer these questions, proceed to the next step.